Blog

 As teams grow, Conscientiousness predicts performance more strongly and Extraversion's influence shrinks.
 Here's how personality dynamics change at scale.

-Personality science and the replication crisis: what has held up?
+Personality science and the replication crisis: what held up

-The future of personality assessment: AI, speech, and passive sensing
+The future of personality assessment: AI and passive sensing

 Critiques of the Big Five, explained